 Center for Access to Justice and Technology

-Chicago-Kent College of Law established the Center for Access to Justice and Technology (CAJT) to make justice more accessible to the public by promoting the use of the Internet in the teaching, practice, and public access to the law.
-The one focus of CAJT is to help pro se litigants obtain greater access to justice.
+Chicago-Kent College of Law established the Center for Access to Justice and Technology (CAJT) to make justice more accessible to the public by promoting the use of technology in the teaching, practice, and public access to the law.
+The primary focus of CAJT is to help pro se litigants obtain greater access to justice.
 Many self-represented litigants, even in simple cases, struggle to navigate through an unfamiliar and procedurally complex court system.
 The center conducts research, builds software tools, teaches classes, and supports faculty, staff, and student projects on access to justice and technology.

 Center for Empirical Studies of Intellectual Property

 The Center for Empirical Studies of Intellectual Property, the first academic center of its kind in the nation, promotes the application of empirical social science methods, both quantitative and qualitative, to studying important questions about innovation, creativity, and other issues related to intellectual property law.